Home > Mac Data Recovery Tips

 Note: Be sure you have an up-to-date backup of your important files and data.
 But if you lost some important data in this process, you can try iBoysoft Mac Data Recovery to recover your data.

-However, if your external hard drive is greyed out in Disk Utility, and the disk information and the storage capacity is not even showing up correctly, the disk may die from physical damage.
+However, if your external hard drive is greyed out in Disk Utility, and the disk information and the storage capacity are not even showing up correctly, the disk may die from physical damage.
 If this is the case, you can try your luck by sending it to a disk repair service.